asciiscry3r/mksscryertower.quest/content/category/2FA_for_servers.rst

     root@mksnanopineo2:~#

-Do not forgot to check defaults in sshd_config.d folder, they all have higher priority ( numbered )then main sshd config file:
+Do not forgot to check defaults in sshd_config.d folder, they all have higher priority ( they numbered ) then main sshd config file:

 .. image:: images/img-2024-11-23-030640.png
            :align: left

 File /etc/pam.d/sshd for openwrt use `this`_